zizhensong/polkadot-wiki/docs/maintain-guides-society-kusama.md

 Once you have submitted the transaction, your bid will be shown on the [Society page](https://polkadot.js.org/apps/#/society) under the bids section.
 You can cancel the bidding if you changed your mind about joining the society by calling `unbid`.

+> Note: For the rest of steps, you will need to be on the Extrinsics page for the
+> following functions.
+The page is found under ["Developer" > "Extrinsics"](https://polkadot.js.org/apps/?rpc=wss://kusama-rpc.polkadot.io#/extrinsics) in Polkadot-JS UI
+> navigation.

 > unbid(pos)
 >